Xenapte/ballance-map-name-translations/translation-chart.md

 **Note**: names of maps which already come with an English name, or have a creator-selected English name, are normally not translated again.

+Translator names should come from Google Translate.

 | Original name | English name | Translator | Other names |
 | ---- | ---- | ---- | ---- |